queball1999/GoCrypt/README.md

 _GoCrypt_ offers a GUI for interacting with files and by default is enabled for all interactions through the CLI, context menu, or clicking directly on the desktop icon.

 When launching _GoCrypt_ without any command line parameters, the user will be presented with a window allowing them to choose files for encryption.

+### Layers

+By default, _GoCrypt_ encrypts all files with 5 layers of encryption.
+Check out [SPEC]() for more information on the encryption/decryption algorithm.

 ### Installation